staeter/work-in-progress/dialogue.md

 10. **Resilient**: Maintain platform availability and usability even in places where it has been outlawed.
 11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
 12. **Modular**: Support community-driven development by building every interface and algorithm as replaceable components.
-13. **Autonomous**: Organize platform architecture and governance in a way that can resist and survive possible coercion from states or multinational corporations.
+13. **Independent**: Organize platform architecture and governance in a way that can resist and survive possible coercion from states or multinational corporations.
 14. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
 15. **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
 16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.